kuutsav/llm-toys/README.md

 #  "topic": "Studio ghibli movie"}
 ```

+## Training

+### Data

+- [Paraphrasing and Tone change](data/paraphrase_tone.json): Contains passages and their paraphrased versions as well
+as the passage in different tones like casual, professional and witty.
+Used to models to rephrase and change the
+tone of a passage.
+Data was generated using gpt-35-turbo.
+A small sample of training passages have also been picked
+up from quora quesions and squad_2 datasets.

+- [Dialogue Summary and Topic generation](data/dialogue_summary_topic.json): Contains Dialogues and their Summary
+and Topic.
+The training data is ~1k records from the training split of the
+[Dialogsum dataset](https://github.com/cylnlp/dialogsum).
+It also contains ~20 samples from the dev split.
+Data points with longer Summaries and Topics were given priority in the sampling.
+Note that some(~30) topics
+were edited manually in final training data as the original labeled Topic was just a word and not descriptive enough.

 ## Evaluation

+### Paraphrasing and Tone change

+WIP

 ### Dialogue Summary and Topic generation

+Evaluation is done on 500 records from the [Dialogsum test](https://github.com/cylnlp/dialogsum/tree/main/DialogSum_Data)
+split.

 ```python
 {"rouge1": 0.453, "rouge2": 0.197, "rougeL": 0.365, "topic_similarity": 0.888}